iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

 Arming
 *******
-Vertiq modules can use :ref:`Advanced Arming <manual_advanced_arming>` with DroneCAN, to improve safety and allow for configurable disarming behaviors.
+Vertiq modules can use :ref:`Advanced Arming <manual_advanced_arming>` with DroneCAN to improve safety and allow for configurable disarming behaviors.
 To see if your module supports Advanced Arming, refer to the :ref:`Module Support section under Advanced Arming <arming_module_support>`.
 When using arming, modules must arm before they can spin.
 The default settings for Vertiq modules generally allow them to arm when they receive throttle commands between 0% and 7.5%, and by default PX4 sends 0% commands when it is disarmed.
 So the default settings on Vertiq modules should allow them to arm immediately when they are connected to a properly configured flight controller on a DroneCAN bus.